olcf/olcf-user-docs/software/workflows/index.rst

  scales.
 Scientific workflows are typically described as Directed Acyclic Graphs (DAGs) in which vertices represent tasks and edges represent dependencies between tasks, as defined by application-specific semantics.
- Workflows can also be composed of loops (e.g., iterative processes) and dynamic behaviors (e.g., if-else).
+ Workflows can also be composed of dynamic behaviors (e.g., loops, conditionals, etc.).

 **What a workflow can do?**
  A workflow can analyze terabyte-scale data sets, be composed of million